 Talk to your kids regularly about the risks that come with having things said and done in front of an invisible audience.
-Not only do adolescents subconsciously start to live under a self-focus and idea of performance, but they also struggle to think out the long term consequence of their online behavior.
-Increasingly on a global level, the actions and activities surrounding a person online can have negative effects on resumes, work and school careers.
+Not only do adolescents subconsciously start to live under a self-focus and idea of performance, but they also struggle to think out the long-term consequences of their online behavior.
+Increasingly on a global level, the actions and activities surrounding a person online can have negative effects on resumes, work, and school careers.
 Many things published can never fully be erased.
 Because teenagers do not have mature impulse control, it is easy for them to say or do things on the internet that they would never in real life.
 And it can come back to haunt them in a major way.
-Photos, comments and videos shared can, in many cases, actually remain online permanently, long after reactionary nerves or impulsive mistakes settle down.
+Photos, comments, and videos shared can, in many cases, actually remain online permanently, long after reactionary nerves or impulsive mistakes settle down.

-No matter the screen drawing your teen’s attention, whether it’s texting, handheld video games, smart phones, kindles, laptop or desktop, make sure you discuss at length with your teenagers the importance of social etiquette.
+No matter the screen drawing your teen’s attention, whether it’s texting, handheld video games, smartphones, kindles, laptop, or desktop, make sure you discuss at length with your teenagers the importance of social etiquette.
 Teens today think they are master multi-taskers, engaging simultaneously in multiple devices and in-person attention.
-Science proves true multi-tasking of brain attention is impossible, and good manners proves attempting so is downright rude.
-Eye contact still matters in society, and understanding where the boundaries and proper role of technology rests will help them succeed in many areas of life.
+Science proves true multi-tasking of brain attention is impossible, and good manners prove that attempting to multitask in-person conversation is downright rude.
+Eye contact still matters in society, and understanding where the boundaries and the proper role of technology rests will help them succeed in many areas of life.
 From relationships to doctor visits, teaching them to use tech with tact will go a long way.

 False sources and unreliable information run rampant online.
 Meanwhile, habitual fact checking and content discernment seem to fly by the wayside when it comes to the instant-share-now culture of the digital age.
 News feeds are soaring on to the next big story, video, link, pin or gram before most teens can say what-for.
 Not believing everything you read is too often an afterthought in the media that drives today’s world.
 Along with the responsibility for time and content, guide your children in responsible content consumption.
 Consistent communication using concrete examples is the best way to keep them thinking on their feet, discerning reliable information from the outrageous, and engaging with the information superhighway in a productive manner.
 Helping them consume media in an intelligent way is the best building block you can give them to being responsible cybercitizens.